Easy Tiramisu Recipe

 Instructions

-• In a stand mixer (or using a hand mixer and a large mixing bowl), beat the heavy whipping cream, sugar, vanilla extract, and cinnamon on high until stiff peaks begin to form, about 1 to 2 minutes.
+• Make the creamy mascarpone layer.
+In a stand mixer (or with a hand mixer and a large mixing bowl), beat the heavy whipping cream, sugar, vanilla extract, and cinnamon on high until stiff peaks form, about 1 to 2 minutes.
+Add mascarpone and mix on medium-low until just combined, being careful not to over-whip.

-• Pour the espresso into a shallow, wide-rimmed bowl and dip the ladyfingers in one at a time, flipping them to coat on both sides.
+• Dip and layer.
+Pour the espresso into a shallow, wide-rimmed bowl, and dip the ladyfingers into it one at a time, flipping them to coat both sides.
 They don’t need to be soaked, just quickly dipped on each side.
+Arrange the ladyfingers into a single layer in a 9×13-inch baking dish.

-• Add another layer of espresso-dipped ladyfingers to the dish.
+• Repeat.
+Add another layer of espresso-dipped ladyfingers to the dish.
 Spread the remaining mascarpone over the top.

 Notes